trinav0711/CUFoodie/README.md

 We expanded the schema by adding:
 1. TEXT column: Added a new column called "ingredients" to the dish table of type text to do full-text search.
 Post that, we added an index for this new column to make searches more efficient.
 2. COMPOSITE attribute: Created a new composite type called "address" which contains street, city and zip_code.
 Therefater, created and populated a new table called customer which contains first_name, last_name, budget (how much are they willing to spend) and address (composite type).
+3. ARRAY attribute: Converted "dietary_tags" on the dish table into a proper PostgreSQL array type TEXT[] "dietary_tags_array" and populated it from existing comma-separated values.
+This lets us query, index, and manipulate multi-valued dietary tags (e.g., vegan, gluten-free, spicy) efficiently and unambiguously.

 ### Meaningful Queries
 #### TEXT column